 - After a week-long camping trip suffused by rain from beginning to end, only for the sun to appear immediately after everything was packed up, the final panel combined a Noodle Incident and an implied Cluster F-Bomb.
 Of course, given the father's reaction when he drops something heavy on his foot, it may simply have been a cluster Angrish bomb.

 Calvin: (eagerly): Did you know what any of Dad's words meant?

-Hobbes: No... but I wrote 'em down.
-We can look them up later!
+Hobbes: No, But I wrote 'em down so we can look them up later!

 - There's a strip where Hobbes mentions that he reads National Geographic for the hot tigress babes on the cover.
 Well played, Mr. Watterson.

 - For one show and tell, Calvin told his class that his mother dons "a patriotic leotard, a cape, and knee-high, high-heeled boots" and fights crime as a superheroine.
 In the last panel, as the mom is handing the dad the note from the teacher, he remarks, "Wow, show me that outfit sometime."

 - During Uncle Max's visit, Max was asked whether he had kids and he says no as he wasn't married.
 Calvin asked what difference that made, prompting Max to mention that Calvin watched a lot of TV, while Calvin's parents were shocked.

 - This strip.
 Not many non-German kids are expected to be familiar with the phrase: "Jawohl, mein Führer!"

 - This exchange between Calvin and his father:

 Calvin: What's wrong with just having fun by yourself, huh?!